the-ditanian-fleet/waitlist/frontend/src/Pages/Guide/guides/bastion/guide.md

 2.  **Bastion in lowest module row, NO SHORTCUT!**
 3. You do not Bastion until aggro is established on one target at the start of a wave/site.
 4. If someone dies on-grid you are to turn Bastion off for the rest of the site.
-5. Amulets in slots 1 - 5 is required for SRP.
-6. All tank skills must be at basic level for your chosen ship or higher (check skills page)
+5. All tank skills must be at basic level for your chosen ship or higher (check skills page)
-7. Be aware when using the micro jump drive of your direction, and of bumps.
+6. Be aware when using the micro jump drive of your direction, and of bumps.
 If you jump poorly and die due to being out of logi range, this is pilot error and WILL NOT be covered under SRP.
 (Being bumped by another fleet member is also not covered under SRP).
 If you're not confident, DO NOT USE IT.

 Please see the Anchoring Guide for specifics on Bastion postioning and usage.